Story of

 Story of Us

 So she embarked on a period of deep listening in Hollywood.
-Through interviews with writers, directors, producers, and executives, Anna Jane found that Hollywood was eager to grapple with the climate crisis, but fearful about alienating or boring audiences.
+Through interviews with writers, directors, producers, and executives, Anna Jane found that Hollywood was eager to grapple with the climate crisis but fearful about alienating or boring audiences.
 After all, the rare times climate change did show up on-screen, it was typically in the form of nature documentaries, lectures, or apocalypse stories.
 It wasn’t yet clear to creators and audiences that the climate crisis could be portrayed on-screen in more nuanced and entertaining ways.

-Good Energy was founded in 2019 to support writers in taking this creative leap.
-The nonprofit brings together professional screenwriters, climate communications experts who understand storytelling, climate scientists, everyday people from the hardest-hit communities around the globe, and an extensive network of industry, nonprofit, and philanthropic partners.
-What they all share is a deep love of TV and film as a storytelling medium, a fervent respect for the creative process, and a belief that Hollywood is uniquely positioned to shift the conversation on climate change.
-Good Energy is committed to a future where storytelling—and all of humanity—can flourish.
+Good Energy was founded in 2019 to support writers in taking this creative leap—bringing together professional screenwriters, design researchers, climate communications and storytelling experts, scientists, psychologists, and everyday people from the hardest-hit communities around the globe.
+What they all share is a deep love of TV and film, a fervent respect for the creative process, and a commitment to stories that reflect our climate reality in ways that feel authentic to the emotional experience of being alive today.

 Interested?
 Get In Touch